talkable/talkable-docs/source/campaigns/views/notifier_offers_email.rst

 - For Standalone Campaign it triggers when |advocate| signs up.
 - For Post-Checkout Campaign it triggers when |advocate| makes store purchase.
-  It is not recommended to use this email here since it may look spammy.

 Main |cta| should point to an Advocate Share Page — ``{{ share_page_url }}``.